michael-r-may/michael-r-may.github.io/README.md

 Career wise, it’s gone something like this: Un*x and C then C++ and Windows, then Java and onto J2ME before Symbian (shudder), a smattering of C# and then…iOS!
 Whoosh…career pivot…square brackets…several well-loved apps later - …Swift… - and now...managing some amazing people on their journey through the tech world.
 It’s been fun, it still is fun, and long may that continue.

-I speak at things occasionally (such as UIKonf, NSSpain and KotlinConf) but you have maybe heard me speaking more recently as the co-host of a meet-up called // TODO  (if you live in London).
+I used to speak at things occasionally (such as UIKonf, NSSpain and KotlinConf) or you have maybe heard me speaking more  as the co-host of a meet-up called // TODO  (if you lived in London).

+As a manager of managers I have plenty to say, but much less time to prepare talks to share it...fancy a coffee or a pint instead?

 You could be here for a number of reasons, so let me give you some links to find your way to where you probably want to be;